PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

 instances and then send them.
 1. PServer would run an `Optimize Block` using a specified optimize algorithm to update the specified parameter.
-1. The trainer will fetch the parameter before running forward Op which depends on the specified parameter.
+1. The trainer will fetch latest parameter from PServer before running forward Op which depends on the specified parameter.
 1. Broadcast the received variable into multiple GPU cards and continue to run the next mini-batch.